py2ai/py2ai.github.io/_posts/2026-04-11-Kronos-Foundation-Model-Financial-Markets.md

 author: "PyShine"
 ---

-# Kronos: Foundation Model for Financial Markets Language
+# Kronos: Open-Source Foundation Model for Financial Market Forecasting

-Kronos represents a groundbreaking advancement in financial machine learning as the **first open-source foundation model** specifically designed for financial candlesticks (K-lines).
+Kronos is an **open-source foundation model for financial market forecasting** — the first model specifically built for financial candlesticks (K-lines / OHLCV).
+It uses a hierarchical **tokenizer** (ships as `Kronos-base` and `Kronos-small`) to convert K-line sequences into tokens, then forecasts future prices with autoregressive modeling.
 Trained on data from over **45 global exchanges**, Kronos introduces a novel approach to understanding the unique "language" of financial markets through hierarchical tokenization and autoregressive modeling.

 ## Introduction